 Diamonds of the G-H group are called “almost colourless” because they have a slight yellowish hue, which can be seen when comparing D and H colour diamonds.
 For this reason, G and H-colour diamonds are the most sought-after jewelry because they look no less spectacular than D-colour diamonds and cost several times less.

 Fancy-shaped diamonds will have a more noticeable hue compared to round diamonds.
 The larger the diamond, the more evident its shade will be.
 To evaluate a diamond accurately, be sure to check its colour on the GIA International Diamond Scale.
-Here at Luxury Diamond, we filter our collection of natural diamonds not only by carat and cut but also by colour, making it easier for you to choose.
+Here at Luxury Diamond, we filter our collection of natural diamonds not only by carat and cut but also by colour (including natural red diamonds), making it easier for you to choose.
+If you are interested in natural black diamond price, natural red diamond price, natural blue diamond price, natural untreated blue diamonds price, any other natural diamond cost, contact us right now and get the best offer in Vancouver.

 Whether you are in search of natural uncut diamonds or diamonds with a perfect shape, we are always ready to help you.
 For more than 15 years of experience, the Luxury Diamonds team and our certified diamond experts have learned everything there is to know about diamonds and more.